luncheon/comparator-factory-factory/README.md

 # comparator-factory-factory

-Create a comparison function to be used for sorting arrays.
+Create comparison functions to be used for sorting arrays.

 ## Features